zeeguu-ecosystem/Zeeguu-Reader/doc/manual/design/architecture.md

 ### Translation
 ![Translation UML](asset/translation.png)

 The translation package allows for translating context that is wrapped with the custom html tags ('zeeguu').
 The translation is the result of **Translator** interfacing with the Zeeguu API via the **ZeeguuRequests**.
+The **Translator** has also the responsiblity to merge consecutively translated words into a single translation request.
 The **AlterMenu** serves as a display for the available alternative translations from a request.
-It has the functionality to update the currently set (visible) translation.
+It has the functionality to update the currently set (visible) translation, with the one chosen from its underlying list.
 Moreover, it gives the user the possibility to suggest his own version of translation.
+It also uses the **Notifier** in order to inform the user whenever there are no available alternatives.
 The context, subject for translation, is also available for text to speech functionality.
-This is achieved with the **Speaker** class, which contains uses an utterance object, for which parameters such as language and text are supplied upon text to speech request.
+This is achieved with the **Speaker** class, which uses an utterance object, for which parameters such as language and text are supplied upon text to speech request.
 The **UndoStack** provides undo functionality to the reading page, reflected onto the translated words.
-It is used to save the state of the content page and the changes made to it onto a stack, from which the previous state can then be retrieved and set up.
+It is used to save the state of the page content and the changes made to it, before each translation request, onto a stack, from which the previous state can then be retrieved and set up.
+Additionaly, the **Starer** class offers the posibility to mark and unmark an article as 'starred', which gets saved in a separate list on Zeeguu that is then later retrieved by the **Subscription** package.

 ### ZeeguuRequests
 ![Subscription UML](asset/ZeeguuRequests.png)